intel-analytics/ipex-llm/python/llm/example/GPU/Long-Context/README.md

     | ChatGLM3-6B-32K | Disable | 8K | 512|
     |  | Enable | 9K | 512 |

-> Note: If you need to run longer input or use less memory, please set `IPEX_LLM_LOW_MEM=1` to enable **low memory mode**, which will enable memory optimization and may slightly affect the latency performance.
+> Note: If you need to run longer input or use less memory, please set `IPEX_LLM_LOW_MEM=1` to enable **low memory mode**, which will enable memory optimization and may slightly affect the performance.